 The problem was that George was staying with his nephew, and the nephew already had a cat.
 As we tried to coax the kitten to drink a little bit of milk out of a styrofoam bowl, I assured George that I’d get the kitten checked out by my vet and then I’d find it a home.
 At the time, I had two cats, a twenty-year-old and an eleven-year-old.
 Adopting a kitten wasn’t on my radar.

 I drove home down the highway with one hand on the steering wheel, one hand on the gear shift, and one hand holding the kitten against my chest so it wouldn’t crawl beneath my feet or under seats or wherever else a kitten might go.
-When I got back to town, I stopped at the vet to see if they had a carrier I could borrow for the remainder of the tip and to make an appointment to have the kitten checked out.
+When I got back to town, I stopped at the vet to see if they had a carrier I could borrow for the remainder of the trip and to make an appointment to have the kitten checked out.

 “What’s its name?” the receptionist asked.
 I was still pretending to myself that I didn’t plan to keep the kitten, so I said it didn’t yet have a name.
-She replied, “We’ll just call it ‘Founding.’”
+She replied, “We’ll just call it ‘Foundling.’”
 I wasn’t crazy about that idea, but I allowed as how it was feasible for the very short term.

 I took the kitten home and set it up in the bathroom.
 Because it was so young, I couldn’t tell if it was male or female.
 I called my sister, who volunteered at a cat shelter, to see if she had any insights.
 “Look under the tail,” she said.
 “See whether you see two dots or a dot and a dash.”
 I don’t recall now which I reported, but she announced, “It’s a boy.”